This Epic Stuffed Garlic Bread is the best garlic bread recipe you will ever make. It’s buttery, cheesy and LOADED with fresh garlic!

 Fill all the slices.
 You will think it’s too much filling.
 It isn’t.

-Then wrap it in foil, bake it for 25 minutes, remove the foil and bake for 5 more to make it all crispy and delicious.
+Then wrap your garlic bread in foil, bake it for 25 minutes, remove the foil and bake for 5 more to make it all crispy and delicious.

 And then behold…